RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/CDRDihedralConstraintMover.md

 PI: Roland Dunbrack

 ###Purpose
-Adds Circular Harmonic Dihedral Constraints to the Phi and Psi dihedral angles of set CDRs either using the current computed North/Dunbrack CDR Cluster (requires AHo numbered antibody) or general constraints.
+Adds Circular Harmonic Dihedral Constraints to the Phi and Psi dihedral angles to a particular CDR either using the current computed North/Dunbrack CDR Cluster (requires AHo numbered antibody) or general constraints.
 These constraints keep the CDR structure from moving too much during backbone optimization such as FastRelax.
 Please see the [[constraints | constraint-file#constraint-types]] page for more information on constraints and [[this page | General-Antibody-Options-and-Tips]] for more information on antibody numbering.

 ```
 <CDRDihedralConstraintMover cdr=(&string (ex: L1)) use_cluster_constraints=(&bool) />